July 23, 2014

 Entry inhibitors prevent HIV from entering a cell by blocking step 2 of the life cycle.
 Two drugs of this type have been approved:

 HIV integrase inhibitors prevent HIV from inserting its genetic code into the human cell's code in step 5 of the life cycle.
 The two drugs of this type are:

 Antiretroviral drugs are usually used in combinations of three or more drugs from more than one class.
 This is called "Combination Therapy."
-Combination therapy works better than using just one ARV alone, It also helps prevent drug resistance.
+Combination therapy helps prevent drug resistance.

-Manufacturers of ARVs keep trying to make their drugs easier to take, and have combined some of them into a single pill.
+Manufacturers of ARVs keep trying to make their drugs easier to take, and have combined some of them into a single tablet regimen.
 See Fact Sheet 409 for more information on combination medications.

-When HIV multiplies, most of the new copies are mutations: they are slightly different from the original virus.
-Some mutations keep multiplying even when you are taking an ARV drugs.
-When this happens, the drug will stop working.
-This is called "developing resistance" to the drug.
+When HIV multiplies, many of the new copies have mutations: they are slightly different from the original virus.
+Some mutant viruses keep multiplying even when you are taking an ARV drugs.
+When this happens, the virus can develop resistance to the drug and ART may stop working.
 See Fact Sheet 126 for more information.

-If only one ARV drug is used, it is easy for the virus to develop resistance.
+If only one or two ARV drugs are used, it is easy for the virus to develop resistance.
 For this reason, using just one or two drugs is not recommended.
 But if two or three drugs are used, a successful mutant would have to "get around" all of the drugs at the same time.
 Using combination therapy means that it takes much longer for resistance to develop.

 ARVs reduce the "viral load", the amount of virus in your bloodstream, but are not a cure.
 A blood test measures the viral load.
-People with lower viral loads stay healthier longer.
+People with undetectable viral loads stay healthier longer.

 Some people's viral load is so low that it is "undetectable" by the viral load test.
 This does not mean that all the virus is gone and it does not mean a person is cured of HIV infection.
 See Fact Sheet 125 for more information on viral load.